rppicomidi/pico_usb_host_troubleshooting/README.md

 ### Device USB Descriptors
-The first thing a USB Host does when you connect a USB Device to it is reset the USB Device and read the USB Device Descriptors from the Device.
-Device Descriptors are data structures stored within each USB Device.
+The first thing a USB Host does when you connect a USB Device to it is reset the USB Device and read the USB Device and Configuration Descriptors from the Device.
+Descriptors are data structures stored within each USB Device.
 The descriptors describe what the device capabilities and requirements are.
 The host reads the descriptors to determine if the host hardware and software support the requirements spelled out in the descriptors, and to determine what to expect the device is able to do based on its capabilities.
-This process is called enumeration.

-Unlike a PC, an embedded USB host usually only supports a limited number of device types.
+Unlike a PC, Mac or other computer, an embedded USB host usually only supports a limited number of device types.
 For example, some basic MIDI Host projects only support USB Hubs and USB MIDI 1.0 devices.
-If you plug a device that your Host project does not support, the Host will not be able to plug in the device.
+If you plug a device that your Host project does not support, the host will not be able to do much with the device.

 ### Dumping the USB Descriptors of a USB Device
-Reading USB descriptors is a something every computer with a USB port can do.
+Reading USB descriptors is something every computer with a USB port can do.
 Just connect your device to your computer, let it enumerate, and then have a look.
-The next section describes common issues with the descriptor.
+The next section describes common issues that can be found using the descriptors.
 This section describes how to look at the descriptor on Linux, Mac and Windows systems.

 Linux computers come with a command
 ```